-In around 1813 the Plessey coal mines were closed and the Cowpen Colliery became the main focus for mining and supplying coal to the port of Blyth.
-A dry dock for the repair of ships opened in 1811 and in the 1820s a visiting historian proclaimed that this dry dock was “the greatest boast of the place” and “one of the best formed docks in the kingdom.”
-At around that time Blyth was the home to 1,805 people and 443 houses.
+In around 1813 the Plessey coal mines were closed and Cowpen Colliery became the main focus for mining and supplying coal to the port of Blyth.
+A dry dock for the repair of ships opened in 1811 and in the 1820s a visiting historian proclaimed this dry dock was “the greatest boast of the place” and “one of the best formed docks in the kingdom.”
+At around that time Blyth was home to 1,805 people and 443 houses.

-Harbour improvements were made in the 1850s following the Blyth and Harbour Dock Act of 1854 with Matthew White Ridley as the chairman of the company responsible for the improvements.
+Harbour improvements were made in the 1850s following the Blyth and Harbour Dock Act of 1854 with Matthew White Ridley as the chairman of the company responsible for improvements.
 However, the harbour still didn’t meet expected standards and was too shallow.
 With the setting up of the Blyth Port Commissioners in the 1880s a pier was built and extensive dredging carried out that proved a tremendous boost to Blyth’s shipping trade.

-At around that time Blyth was described as “a considerable village and seaport” with “a safe and commodious harbour” and it was estimated that the coal shipped here from the collieries of Cowpen, Newsham, North Seaton, and Cambois exceeded 200,000 tons yearly.
+At around that time Blyth was described as “a considerable village and seaport” with “a safe and commodious harbour” and it was estimated the coal shipped here from the collieries of Cowpen, Newsham, North Seaton, and Cambois exceeded 200,000 tons yearly.